 Medical or Religious Exemptions

 Hawaii state health laws provide immunization exemptions for bonafide religious or medical reasons only.
 Exemptions can only be applied to the vaccine requirement and NOT tuberculosis clearance.
-In the event of an outbreak on campus, students with exemptions will be excluded from attending classes or other campus activities until the outbreak has cleared.
+If at any time there is, in the opinion of the State’s department of health, danger of an epidemic from any of the communicable diseases for which immunization is required by the State, students with exemptions, if not immunized, will be excluded from attending classes or other campus activities until the epidemic has cleared.

 - A medical exemption may be granted to SPECIFIC VACCINES.